Ben-Garcia-Data/AllTheatreJobs/README.md

 # AllTheatreJobs
 A web scraping tool for collating all backstage technical theatre jobs.
+I have put this code onto the backburner now jobs are more abundant, I am busier and it is stably running on my server.

 The aim of this code is to create listings of job advertisments from the following sources:
-Mandy
-Curtain Call
+Mandy           (Not happening due to legal issues) Curtain Call    ACTIVE
-Open Hire
-The Stage
-Arts Jobs
-Twitter
+Open Hire       Open Hire has no fixed formatting, API or website, so they are a little harder to do.
+The Stage       (The Stage has blocked me and won't answer any emails, so they are out) Arts Jobs       ACTIVE
-Facebook (Backstage Theatre Jobs group)
+Facebook        (Backstage Theatre Jobs group)  (Group has been inactive)

 Then post this list of job ads onto twitter (by Tom Lightbody) with the following details: